Stratadox/ImmutableCollection/README.md

 ## Basic usage

-The most basic form of collection might look something like the following:
+The most basic implementation of the immutable collection might look something like the following:

 ```php
 <?php